rafayghouriii/PF-LAB-PROJECTS/README.md

 # PF-LAB-PROJECTS
-this repository is created to upload all the assignments and projects given in PF LAB in FAST NUCES.
+I am Muhammad Abdul Rafay Ghouri, Nu-ID: K24-0728.
+This repository is created to upload all the assignments and projects given in PF LAB in FAST NUCES.